Rothamsted/knetminer-testing/manual-ui-testing/ui-test-templates/basic-local/README.md

 * [ ] Check add/remove chromosome regions
 * Search with the initial region
 * [ ] Check [the gene view](qtl-genes.png)
-* [ ] Check the [evidence view](qtl-evidence.png), check it has p-values, downloadable genes,
-      gene list (click and verify links)
+* [ ] Check the [evidence view](qtl-evidence.png), check it has p-values, downloadable genes, gene list (click and verify links)
 * [ ] Check the chromosome view, the chromosome 1 should be plenty of entries
 * [ ] Check the chromosome view: resize, redraw, auto-labels, genes number, save, advanced options
 * [ ] Select a few genes on the chromosome view, click on the net view icon on the top left, verify a net view appears
 * [ ] At the end, check the Javascript console

 ## Switching specie
 * [ ] The specie selector on the top left switches between species, changing examples correctly (1 ex for Triticum, 2 for Zea)
 * [ ] Do similar tests to the above, verifying the examples work for the other species too

+## Concept Suggestion
+* [ ] Reset the search form, the concept suggestion button (at the end of the kewords box) is white and disabled
+* [ ] Type "seed".
+The suggestion button becomes active
+* [ ] Click on the suggestion button. [this appears](suggester.png)
+* [ ] You can switch between the types on the right of the suggested concept box
+* [ ] When clicking on '+' on a concept, `ConceptID:NNNN` is added to the search box and the concept selector changes with the filtered concept
+* [ ] When clicking on '-', `NOT ConceptID:NNNN` is added to the search box
+* [ ] When clicking on the 'replace' circle, after +/-, the current token in the text search box (shown on the top of the concept selector box) is replaced by the corresponding concept ID
+* [ ] Click on the suggester again, it works correctly and 'Search' performs the search with the chosen concept IDs.

 ## Misc UI tests
 * [ ] In the gene view, clicking on a single gene shows its network view